J31811 Ordinary Seaman George Pinnock, Royal Navy

 Joining the Little Gaddesden Scout Troop 6

 George and his younger brother Arthur Pinnock joined the Little Gaddesden Scout Troop at its first meeting on October 26th 1911.
 George was in the Lion Patrol, Patrol Leader Frank (Henry F.) Johnson and Arthur Pinnock a member of the Peewit Patrol, whose Patrol Leader Arthur Whitman was killed at St Julien on 31st July 1917.
-The Scouts first met in the Reading Room at John o’Gaddesden’s House but meetings soon moved to the Armoury at 27 Little Gaddesden, the home of their Scout Master, Harry Temple.
+The Scouts first met in the Reading Room at John o’Gaddesden’s House but meetings soon moved to the Armoury at 27 Little Gaddesden, the home of their Scout Master, Harry Temple, who was assisted by 17 year old Bernard Phillips.
 Miss Bridget Talbot, who wrote the Scout Diary, was their President and Mr Humphrey Talbot their Treasurer.

 Other members of the Lion Patrol who served in the First World War were: Stanley Austin, Sidney Bellamy, Edward Bunn, Kenneth Edge, Gerald Green, Jim Whitman and their Patrol Leader Frank (Henry F.) Johnson.